List of astrological traditions, types, and systems

-Most human civilizations – India, Greece, Egypt, Mesopotamia, Rome, and Persia, among others – based their culture on complex systems of astrology, which provided a link between the cosmos with the conditions and events on earth.
-For these, the astrological practice was not mere divination because it also served as the foundation for their spiritual culture and knowledge-systems used for practical purposes such as the calendar (see Mesoamerican calendrical shamans) and medicine (e.g. I Ching).
+Most human civilizations – India, Greece, Egypt, Mesopotamia, Rome, and Persia, among others – based their culture on complex systems of astrology, now considered a pseudoscience, which provided a link between the cosmos with the conditions and events on earth.

-Astrological tradition even contributed to the development of astronomy as the study of the skies provided invaluable insights about celestial bodies.
+Astrological tradition contributed to the development of astronomy as the study of the skies provided invaluable insights about celestial bodies.
 For instance, the Ptolemaic astrological tradition has already listed some of the planets in the Solar System and their movements.

+Astrology encompasses various approaches.
+Sidereal and tropical astrology represent different ways of mapping the zodiac against the backdrop of the stars from a geocentric perspective.
+Heliocentric astrology focuses on the Sun as the central point of reference, while psychological astrology delves into the intricate connections between celestial movements and the human psyche.

+Across different cultures, astrology has taken on unique forms and interpretations.
+Chinese, Hindu, Islamic, Jewish, Tibetan, and Western astrology each offer distinct insights into the connection between the cosmos and human affairs.

 The following is an incomplete list of the different traditions, types, systems, methods, applications, and branches of astrology.